learnsharing/STICC/README.md

 ```

 Data Preparation
-- **PARI-1581**:Download PRAI-1581 dataset from this link.
+- **PARI-1581** : Download PRAI-1581 dataset from this link.
-- **Occluded Duke**:Download the dataset from Baidu disk or from the original dataset link.
+- **Occluded Duke** : Download the dataset from Baidu disk or from the original dataset link.

 ### Usage

 2.Inference.

-   * Evaulations on PRAI-1581 Dataset.The results are as follows:
+   * Evaulations on PRAI-1581 Dataset.
+The results are as follows:

 | Dataset | Rank-1 | Rank-5 | Rank-10| Rank-20|
 | ------ | --- | --- | --- | --- |